me1-3/Emsc2010-A3/README.md

 # Emsc2010-A3
 My individual project for EMSC

-contains -->
+This repository contains -->
 - uncleaned dataset
 - cleaned dataset
+- colab code
 - 500 word reflection
-- colab code
-- criteria for A3
 - A3 Poster

+To run the code download the cleaned dataset: open the colab ipynb, save a new copy in drive, connect to runtime, upload your cleaned dataset file, press run all.